Learn-to-ride Instructions

 Next you’ll need to learn to brake.
 For a coaster (back-pedal) brake, be sure to stop with the cranks horizontal, and put your weight on the pedal in back.

 Now you’ll start putting the seat up about an inch at a time, and practicing starting off with your foot on the right pedal at the bottom position, and give a push with your left foot on the ground.
 You may need to practice getting your left foot onto the pedal, because it will be at the top position now that the right one is at the bottom.
-You should also try to do this standing up, with all your weight on your right foot: you will need to push down in the left handlebar too.
-As you get better keep moving your seat up, until you can start from the power pedal position (video).
+You should also try to do this standing up, with all your weight on your right foot: you will need to push down on the left handlebar at the same time.
+As you get better, keep moving your seat up a bit at a time until you can start from the power pedal position (video).

 What next?